roowilliams/roowilliams.com/src/blog-posts/2020-03-26-system-progress-struggle-model.md

 publish: true
 ---

 I'm looking for an idea.
 No wait, I'm looking for a problem.
 A problem that people have that gets in their way of making progress.
-One that bothers them so much, they'd be willing to pay for a solution to it - that's a business idea.
+One that bothers them so much, they'd be willing to pay for a solution to it - that's a business idea.<!-- end -->

 One of the best resources I've ever encountered on finding and validating new product ideas is <a href="https://podcast.megamaker.co/episodes/037-find-and-validate-good-product-ideas" target="_blank">this MegaMaker podcast</a> by <a href="https://justinjackson.ca/" target="_blank">Justin Jackson</a>.